The Blindside Victory

 Then the voice revealed His strategy: “We always go opposite ways,” He said.
 God’s ways are often hidden in the blindside—the unexpected.

 I saw this play out in the dream.
 Two groups of soldiers stood on opposite sides of a boundary line.
-On one side stood four enemy soldiers, and on the other, just two of God’s people.
+On one side stood four enemy soldiers, and on the other, just two of God’s soldiers.
 But the righteous stood with confidence.
 The enemy laughed—they couldn’t understand how so few stood so bold.

 Then the battle began.